Vitamin A| Nutrition Source

 There are two types of vitamin A: preformed vitamin A (retinol) and provitamin A carotenoids.
 Preformed vitamin A is found in animal-based foods such as liver, dairy products, and eggs.
 Provitamin A carotenoids, on the other hand, are found in plant-based foods like carrots, sweet potatoes, and spinach.
 The body can convert these carotenoids into vitamin A as needed.

-READ ALSO: Whole Grain | Nutrition Source
+READ ALSO: Niacin (Vitamin B3)| Nutrition Source

 Recommended Amounts